couchand/junk-charts-challenge/README.md

 In a [post](http://andrewpwheeler.wordpress.com/2013/03/18/the-junk-charts-challenge-remaking-a-great-line-chart-in-spss/)
-on his blog Andrew Wheeler built some charts as a response to Kaiser Fung's [comments](http://junkcharts.typepad.com/junk_charts/2013/02/remaking-a-great-chart.html) on his blog about making the [original chart](http://www.calculatedriskblog.com/2013/04/march-employment-report-88000-jobs-76.html) posted on Calculated Risk.
+on his blog Andrew Wheeler built some charts as a response to Kaiser Fung's [comments](http://junkcharts.typepad.com/junk_charts/2013/02/remaking-a-great-chart.html) on his blog about remaking the [original chart](http://www.calculatedriskblog.com/2013/04/march-employment-report-88000-jobs-76.html) posted on Calculated Risk.

 Kaiser's assertion was that it was easier to make such a chart in